-The Republic may from time to time, without the consent of the holders of the bonds, create and issue additional bonds having the same terms and conditions as the bonds being offered hereby in all respects, except for the issue date, issue price and first payment of interest on the bonds; provided, however, that any additional bonds subsequently issued that are not fungible with the previously outstanding bonds for U.S. federal income tax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding bonds.
-Additional bonds issued in this manner will be consolidated with and will form a single series with the previously outstanding bonds.
+The Republic may from time to time, without the consent of the holders of the bonds of either series, create and issue additional bonds of a series having the same terms and conditions as the bonds of such series being offered hereby in all respects, except for the issue date, issue price and first payment of interest on the bonds of such series; provided, however, that any additional bonds subsequently issued that are not fungible with the previously outstanding bonds of such series for U.S. federal incometax purposes shall have a separate CUSIP, ISIN or other identifying number from the previously outstanding bonds of such series.
+Additional bonds issued in this manner will be consolidated with and will form a single series with the previously outstanding bonds of the applicable series (and, in the case of the 2031 bonds, with the Republic's outstanding 7.050% Bonds due 2031 originally issued on February 3, 2023 in the aggregate principal amount of US\$700,000,000).